Foreign Currency Translation: Definition, Methods & CTA

 What trips companies up is usually the detail.
 Some blur the line between translation and remeasurement; others miss the split between the parent's CTA and the portion that belongs to noncontrolling interests.
 And it's common to see inconsistent application of foreign currency exchange rates, which can throw equity out of balance.

-When done right, a disclosure can signal to auditors and investors that management understands the mechanics and applies them consistently.
+When done right, a disclosure can signal to auditors and investors that management understands the mechanics and applies them consistently according to SEC guidance and AICPA standards.
 This cuts down on questions and supports a smoother close.

 Risks and Pitfalls